Insight-Group/MFIN7036/sentiment-analysis-lexicon-based-nv-or-tb.md

 # Lexicon-based approaches: NLTK Vader or TextBlob?

-From previous sentiment analysis on tweets of Fosun Pharma in 2020, the sentiment polarity of the same tweet judged by *NLTK Vader* and *TextBlob* is very different.
+From previous sentiment analysis on tweets of Fosun Pharma in 2020, the sentiment polarity of the same tweet judged by *NLTK Vader* and *TextBlob* is different.
 Besides, *NLTK Vader* cannot recognize the sentiment of tokenized words.
 This blog discusses the main differences between these two sentiment analysis approaches and shows the accuracy of them based on the tweets of Fosun Pharma in 2020.

 ## 1 Main Features

 ### 1.1 NLTK Vader

 1. *NLTK Vader* is based on lexicon of sentiment-related words.
 Each words in the lexicon is rated whether it is positive or negative.
-There are 7052 words in its lexicon library "vader_lexicon.txt" with predetermined measures.
+There are 7052 words in its lexicon library `vader_lexicon.txt` with predetermined measures.

-2. When it comes to analysing comments or text from social media, the sentiment of the sentence changes when considering context.
-Vader takes this into account along with emoticons(e.g. smileys is included in its lexicon), punctuation emphasis(e.g. ??? and !!!), degree modifiers, capitalization, idoms, negation words, polarity shift due to conjunctions(e.g. but) etc and hence it is a better option when it comes to tweets analysis and their sentiments.
+2. When it comes to analysing comments or text from social media, the sentiment of the sentence changes when considered in context.
+Vader takes this into account along with emoticons(e.g. smileys is included in its lexicon), punctuation emphasis(e.g. ??? and !!!), degree modifiers, capitalization, idoms, negation words, polarity shift due to conjunctions(e.g. but) etc and hence it is a better option when it comes to tweet analysis.

-Example of relevant codes are shown as follows:
+Relevant codes are shown as follows:

 ```python